nikpfosk/mastermind/README.md

 ## Demo

-This is a sample from an actual round that the player won
+This is a sample from an actual round that the player won, also demonstrating two cases where the user provided invalid input.

 ```
 ************************************************